subomi02/alx-backend/0x03-queuing_system_in_js/README.md

 # Queueing System In JavaScript

-This project contains tasks for learning to create a queueing system in JavaScript.
+This project was created by Adetunji Olasubomi

 ## Tasks To Complete